GST and BAS in Australia

-- submit business activity statements (BAS) to the ATO
+- business activity statements (BAS) need to be submitted to the ATO.

 Chapter 3: Calculating GST and issuing tax invoices

 Working out the amount of GST to add to your goods or services is easier than you think.
-We’ll show you how to calculate GST and how to add GST to tax invoices.
+We will walk you through the process of calculating GST as well as adding GST to tax invoices.